Lagrangian cobordism functor in microlocal sheaf theory I: Introduction

 where $Loc^1(-)$ stands for rank 1 local systems.

 In comparison, in recent years microlocal sheaf theory has also shown to be a powerful tool in symplectic and contact geometry \cite{NadZas,Nad,Tamarkin1,Shendeconormal,STZ,STWZ,CasalsZas}.
-The category of proper sheaves with singular support on $\Lambda$ is understood to be certain infinitesimal Fukaya category of Lagrangians asymptotic to $\Lambda$ considered by Nadler-Zaslow \cite{NadZas}, and in $\mathbb{R}^3_\text{std}$ Ng-Rutherford-Sivek-Shende-Zaslow proved that augmentations of the Chekanov-Eliashberg dg algebra is a microlocal sheaf category consisting of microlocal rank 1 (i.e.~simple) objects \cite{AugSheaf}
+The category of proper sheaves with singular support on $\Lambda$ is understood to be certain infinitesimal Fukaya category of Lagrangians asymptotic to $\Lambda$ considered by Nadler-Zaslow \cite{NadZas}, and in $\mathbb{R}^3_\text{std}$ Ng-Rutherford-Sivek-Shende-Zaslow proved that the unital augmentation category $\mathcal{A}ug_+(\Lambda)$ of the Chekanov-Eliashberg dg algebra is a sheaf category consisting of microlocal rank 1 (i.e.~simple) objects \cite{AugSheaf}

 (in higher dimensions, some results have also been obtained \cite{CasalsMurphydga,AugSheafknot,AugSheafsurface}).

 At the same time, for Weinstein manifolds $X$ with skeleton $\mathfrak{c}_X$ and a Legendrian submanifold in the contact boundary $\Lambda \subset \partial_\infty X$, Ganatra-Pardon-Shende \cite{GPS3} showed the equivalence between the microlocal sheaf category on the Lagrangian skeleton and the partially wrapped Fukaya category (defined in \cite{Sylvan} and \cite{GPS1})